XolphinMartijn/netsec/docs/NSR.md

 #### 5.2 Change Management Procedures

-The CA MUST ensure that all changes are completed in accordance with change management processes defined in [Section 5.1](#51-change-management-documentation-requirements) for:
+The CA MUST ensure that all changes are completed in accordance with change management processes defined in [Section 5.1](#51-change-management-documentation-requirements) and recorded in accordence with [Section 5.3](#53-system-configuration-change-records) for:

   1. Trusted Role definitions;
   2. Trusted Role appointments;
   3. Network Equipment; and
   4. CA Infrastructure.

+#### 5.3 System Configuration Change Records